Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Supplemental movie captions

-Initial deployment of the Totimorphic lattice from a collapsed to a flat configuration, which is then reconfigured to focus light at a distance of $20D$, where $D$ is the side length of the lattice.
+\paragraph{Caption for Movie S3a.} \textbf{Deployment of a Totimorphic telescope mirror through a series of reconfigurations.} Initial deployment of the Totimorphic lattice from a collapsed to a flat configuration, which is then reconfigured to focus light at a distance of $20D$, where $D$ is the side length of the lattice.
 On the left, a zoom-in of the lattice is shown.
 The origin of the lattice is also a trainable parameter, which leads to minor movement of the lattice.
 This could be reduced by increasing the regularisation strength (or choosing the central point in the lattice as the origin and freezing it during optimisation).
 On the right, the reflected light is shown.
 The red dot indicates the target focal point.